clx-cugb/RTW3D/README.md

 (4) For general cases, we set the smooth parameter as 0 for RBF method, and this could be user defined in RTW3D.m by searching 'smooth='

 (5) For 3D RBF interpolation, the default setting is 'all in' (i.e. the entire dataset is loaded at one time).
-However, for general cases, this might be limited by available computer memory, and calculation has to be divided into 'local' 3D interpolations.
-The window length could be defined in RTW3D.m by searching 'winLen='
+However, for general cases, this might be limited by available computer memory.
+Calculation has to be divided into 'local' 3D interpolations.
+The window length for each 'local dataset' could be defined in RTW3D.m by searching 'winLen='

 ===========================================================================